India Cements, Indus Towers stocks in F&O ban list today

 F&O ban list today

-India Cements and Indus Towers are the two stocks on the NSE's F&O ban list for July 2.
+India Cements and Indus Towers are the two stocks on the NSE's F&O ban list for July3.

 The National Stock Exchange (NSE) said the derivative contracts in the mentioned securities crossed 95% of the market-wide position limit and have been placed in the stock exchange's ban period.